Report a dangerous dog

 It is illegal to possess such a dog without a certificate of exemption, which is granted once the dog is neutered, insured, and has a microchip implant.
 These dogs cannot be in public places without being muzzled and being securely kept on a lead by a person who is not less than 16 years old.

-- If you see one of these dogs then contact Warwickshire Police on 01926 415000 and ask for your siting to be referred to the Dog Legislation Officer (DLO)
+If you see one of these dogs, contact Warwickshire Police on 01926 415000 and ask for your sighting to be referred to the Dog Legislation Officer (DLO)